Top 15 Questions of those who are New to Cruising:

 When do we have to pay for the cruise?

-The cruise lines require a deposit to hold your cabin until 75 days before sailing, at which time final payment is due.
+The cruise lines require a deposit to hold your cabin until 75 – 120 days before sailing, at which time the final payment is due.
+The date depends on the cruise line.

 To see what the deposit is for your cruise line click here.